Tchernobill/Confluence/Scenes/2132-XX-XX_10-00 strategic council.md

 - **From [[Previous Phoenix Rising Operations]]:** Organization has been consolidating single territory, building military capability, establishing legitimate business fronts.
 Ready to expand but hasn't taken major action yet.
 - **Unresolved Tension:** Phoenix Rising's growing capabilities need proving ground; other territories watching but uncertain about their intentions; Kyr4n's evolution from protector to something more authoritarian has been gradual but accelerating.
 - **Character State:**
-    - Kyr4n (age 46) is at mid-point between establishing Phoenix Rising (39) and Isa's return (51)—consultative but increasingly authoritarian
+    - Kyr4n is at mid-point between establishing Phoenix Rising and Isa's return —consultative but increasingly authoritarian
     - Marcus has been with organization for 9 years, growing more uneasy about gap between protective rhetoric and controlling reality
     - Alex is eager to prove Phoenix Rising's military capabilities
     - Squad leaders are trained and ready but untested in major operations